Board of Directors

 Partnership for a Connected Illinois

-Carla Robinson, Treasurer
+Carla Robinson, Vice-Chair

 Carla Robinson is the Chief Executive Officer and Co-founder of Canary Telehealth, a telehealth services company working with payers and providers to increase access to care and detect issues early for high-risk patients.
 Her firm works extensively in the home setting—providing services such as in-home diabetic retinopathy screening, remote monitoring, health risk screening, and other digital health solutions.
 Previously,as a McKinsey & Company consultant, Carla worked in management consulting, serving some of the world’s largest organizations.
 She worked extensively with healthcare clients in areas such as medical devices, wellness, pharmaceuticals, nutraceuticals and nanobiotechnology.
 Her work included markets in the United States, China, Japan, Australia and France.
 Robinson holds a Master of Business Administration from the Kellogg School of Management at Northwestern University, where she was named an Austin Scholar.
 She received a Bachelor of Business Administration from Howard University with honors.